GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 These flares last 15 minutes

-**At Higher Tiers**: Each tier beyond minimum allows you to either increase the maximum number of missiles by 1, increase the range by 5 yards, or increase the durations by a number of minutes equal to 10 + [magic] bonus.
+**At Higher Tiers**: Each tier beyond minimum allows you to either increase the maximum number of missiles by 1, increase the range by 5 yards, or increase the duration by a number of minutes equal to 10 + [magic] bonus.
 Additionally, for every 2 tiers above minimum, you may launch an additional flare.

 **Critical Failure**: You produce a flare, but it automatically sticks to you.
 When this occurs, it inflicts a proper radiant attack against you, with a bonus equal to the spell's tier for the purpose of determining if it is a critical hit.